andrewparmar/CP-2022Fall/Course_Setup/README.md

 This notebook introduces some key aspects of the NumPy and OpenCV APIs as they relate to image manipulation.
 These techniques are building blocks that can be used extensively throughout the course.
 Although there are no deliverables for these notebook exercises, there is a **graded Canvas quiz** (see course schedule for due date).
 You are free to discuss the notebooks on the forums, but make sure that you refrain from giving away quiz questions and answers. **We cannot recommend enough that you start on this first notebook immediately because it can be a great reference for the assignments/projects in this course.
 If you are unfamiliar with python, reviewing Notebook 1 alongside Assignment 0 may be very helpful.**

-The Instructors will make an announcement on Ed once Notebook 1 and its corresponding quiz is released.
+**The Instructors will make an announcement on Ed once Notebook 1 and its corresponding quiz is released on Day 1 of class.
+The quiz will be due a week later (see course schedule for exact due date).**

 ## 12. Complete Assignment 0

 This is a short introductory assignment to help you become familiar with the course submission process.
 You will be required to write some python code, create a report using a LaTeX template, and submit both your report and resources to Gradescope.
 It is very important to get Assignment 0 completed immediately before starting on Assignment 1.

-**The Instructors will make an announcement on Ed at the beginning of the course when Assignment 0 is released.
-It will be due about a week later.**
+**The Instructors will make an announcement on Ed once Assignment 0 is released on Day 1 of class.
+It will be due about a week later (see course schedule for exact due date).**